Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/integration-portal.md

 - [Event Ingestion](../partners/event-ingestion-integration-guide) - Build your own Amplitude Data Source tile to let your users set up an integration between Amplitude and your app.
 - [Cohorts](../partners/cohort-integration-guide) - Build your own Amplitude Data Destination cohort tile to enable users to sync cohorts (audiences) from Amplitude to your platform through a series of REST API calls.
-- Event Streaming (Coming soon) - Build your own Amplitude Data Destination Event Streaming tile to enable users to stream Amplitude event data straight to your platforms.
-Amplitude sends all user, event, and group properties along with the event.
-COMING SOON during week of Sep 26th
+- [Event Streaming]([../partners/cohort-integration-guide](https://www.docs.developers.amplitude.com/partners/event-streaming-integration-guide/) - Event Streaming tile in Amplitude to let your users to forward events in real-time from Amplitude.

 ### Prerequisites